-Name, Age and Position with the Company Officer Since Business Experience Daniel N. Leib, 57 Chief Executive Officer 2016 Served as RRD's Executive Vice President and Chief Financial Officer from May 2011 to October 2016.
+Name, Age and Position with the Company Officer Since Business Experience Daniel N. Leib, 58 Chief Executive Officer 2016 Served as RRD's Executive Vice President and Chief Financial Officer from May 2011 to October 2016.
 Served as RRD's Group Chief Financial Officer and Senior Vice President, Mergers and Acquisitions since August 2009 and Treasurer from June 2008 to February 2010 and as RRD's Senior Vice President, Treasurer, Mergers and Acquisitions and Investor Relations since July 2007.
 Prior to this, from May 2004 to 2007, served in various capacities in financial management, corporate strategy and investor relations for RRD.
-David A. Gardella, 54 Chief Financial Officer 2016 Served as RRD's Senior Vice President, Investor Relations & Mergers and Acquisitions from 2011 to October 2016.
+David A. Gardella, 55 Chief Financial Officer 2016 Served as RRD's Senior Vice President, Investor Relations & Mergers and Acquisitions from 2011 to October 2016.
 Served as RRD's Vice President, Investor Relations from 2009 to 2011 and as RRD's Vice President, Corporate Finance from 2008 to 2009.
 From 1992 to 2004 and then from 2005 to 2008, served in various capacities in financial management and financial planning & analysis for RRD.
-Kirk Williams, 48 Chief People and Administrative Officer 2023 Served as DFIN's Chief Human Resources Officer from 2018 to 2023.
+Kirk Williams, 49 Chief People and Administrative Officer 2023 Served as DFIN's Chief Human Resources Officer from 2018 to July 2023.
 Served as Chief Human Resources Officer at James Hardie Building Products in 2017.
 Prior to this, served in various human resources leadership roles at Archer Daniels Midland from 2014 to 2017 and American Express from 2010 to 2014 and served as Chief Human Resources Officer at Allianz Life Insurance of North America from 2008 to 2010.
-Leah M. Trzcinski, 41 Chief Legal and Compliance Officer 2023 Joined DFIN in August 2023 as Chief Legal and Compliance Officer.
-Prior to joining DFIN, served as Deputy Chief Legal Officer and Corporate Secretary at Morningstar, Inc. from January 2023 to July 2023.
-Served as Associate General Counsel and Corporate Secretary at Morningstar, Inc. from April 2020 to January 2023.
-Prior to this, served as Associate Corporate Secretary and in various capacities in the legal department at Dow, Inc. from August 2015 to April 2020.
+Leah M. Trzcinski, 42 Chief Legal and Compliance Officer 2023 Served as Deputy Chief Legal Officer and Corporate Secretary and in various legal leadership roles at Morningstar, Inc. from April 2020 to July 2023.
+Prior to this, served as Assistant Corporate Secretary and in various capacities in the legal department at Dow, Inc. from August 2015 to April 2020.
 Began legal career at Shearman & Sterling, LLP.
-Kami S. Turner, 49 Controller and Chief Accounting Officer 2016 Served as RRD's Assistant Controller from 2012 to October 2016.
+Kami S. Turner, 50 Controller and Chief Accounting Officer 2016 Served as RRD's Assistant Controller from 2012 to October 2016.
 Prior to this, served as RRD's Vice President, External Reporting in 2012 and from 2009 to 2011 served in various capacities in finance at RRD.
-Craig Clay, 54 President Global Capital Markets 2021 Served as RRD's Executive Vice President, Capital Markets and Global Sourcing from 2007 to 2016.
+Craig Clay, 55 President Global Capital Markets 2021 Served as RRD's Executive Vice President, Capital Markets and Global Sourcing from 2007 to 2016.
 Prior to this, served as RRD's Senior Vice President of Global Capital Markets Sales and Service from 2005 to 2007, and from 1995 to 2005 served in various capacities in sales, pricing and finance for RRD.
-Eric J. Johnson, 56 President Global Investment Companies 2021 Served as RRD's Executive Vice President, Global Investment Markets from 2010 to 2016.
+Eric J. Johnson, 57 President Global Investment Companies 2021 Served as RRD's Executive Vice President, Global Investment Markets from 2010 to 2016.
 Prior to this, served as RRD's Group Senior Vice President from 2006 to 2010, and from 1992 to 2006 served in various capacities in sales, pricing, financial management and financial planning and analysis for RRD.